 - Be a citizen or eligible non-citizen of the United States. - Be accepted for admission at CCD in a degree or eligible certificate program. - Have a high school diploma, GED or foreign school equivalent.
 (Students who first enrolled in a program of study prior to July 1, 2012 may qualify under previously existing rules for meeting ability to benefit criteria.
-Please check with the Financial Aid office for any questions about this eligibility status.) - Be registered with Selective Service (male students only). - Be in good standing at the college and meet Satisfactory Academic Progress (SAP) requirements (see below). - Not be in default on a student loan or owe a repayment of a federal grant.
+Please check with the Financial Aid office for any questions about this eligibility status.) - Be in good standing at the college and meet Satisfactory Academic Progress (SAP) requirements (see below). - Not be in default on a student loan or owe a repayment of a federal grant.